LavaLite/erp/docs/MICROSERVICE_SKELETON_GUIDE.md

 ## Integration with Auth Service

-This microservice integrates with the Yiire Auth microservice for:
+This microservice integrates with the Lavalite Auth microservice for:

 - User authentication
 - Organization management